d3f4l7d/archcybersec/README.md

 WOLF will install an entire librewolf browser on your system.
 > [!WARNING]
 > WOLF process will take 1-2.5hrs for its compiling depends on your connection quality.
+> [!WARNING]
+> SHARK process will take ~30mins for its compiling depends on your connection quality.

 ### --- Usage of msfconsole ---